 The expansion causes the muscle to push against the knees which, if done incorrectly, can cause pain.
 Read more about pain behind the knee from the popliteus muscle.

 Proper Squat Form

-Go As Deep As You Can – No need to go deeper than your body will allow you to squat.
-If you stretch regularly and practice your the proper squat formt you will develop more flexibility.
+- Go As Deep As You Can – No need to go deeper than your body will allow you to squat.
+If you stretch regularly and practice your the proper squat form you will develop more flexibility.

 Click here to watch the video on the proper squat form.

-*Note if you have knee pain when squatting from arthritis you might be experiencing an inflammation in the knee.
-If that is the case contact your doctor or healthcare provider or click here to read living happier with an arthritic knee.
+Note: if you have knee pain when squatting from arthritis you might be experiencing an inflammation in the knee.
+If that is the case contact your doctor or healthcare provider or click here to learn about living happier with an arthritic knee.

 Do you suffer from knee pain when squatting?
 If so please let us know how you manage the pain in comments below.